chuushi/CoreProtect-Lookup-Web-Interface/README.md

 After getting the web app, the *first thing* to do is configure `settings.php` with your MySQL server information.
 After that, rest should be automatic.

+If you would like to see if you configured this correctly, you should visit the `last50.php` page and see if it successfully returns last fifty chats, commands, and block history.
+The main page, `index.php`, will be released before the end of this month!
+(If I did not make it by September, probably by early October.)

 ## Files
 This project consists of three main files: